rstudio/visual-markdown-editing/docs/citations.md

 ### Markdown Syntax

 You can also insert citations directly using markdown syntax (e.g. `[@cite]`).
-When you do this a completion interface is provided for searching citations in your bibliography and/or your Zotero libraries:
+When you do this a completion interface is provided for searching available citations:

 <img src="images/visual-editing-citations.png" width="700"/>